varigence/docs/bimlflex/getting-started/configurations-and-settings-in-bimlflex.md

 ### Review Architecture

 The dashboard Actions pane has an option for loading defaults as well as sample metadata.

-If the Sample metadata has not been applied, choose to apply either a sample metadata set or a default configuration for the choosen architecture.
+If the Sample metadata has not been applied, choose to apply either a sample metadata set or a default configuration for the chosen architecture.

 ### Review Configurations